Score interpretation | Medical Council of Canada

 Dimensions of care subscores

-Figure sample graph for Dimensions of care subscores in the Supplemental Information Report.
+Figure sample graph for Dimensions of care subscores in the Supplemental Information Report (SIR).

 Coloured bars: How a candidate performs across different domains.
 This candidate received a higher score in Chronic than Health Promotion.